Student financial supports can help you offset educational and living costs, so you can focus on your studies.

 Questions and applications should be directed to the organization administering the award.

 If you’re a full- or part-time student you may be eligible for Canada Student Loans and Grants.
 You can learn more about eligibility and application processes on the Yukon Government website.

 If you are on Employment Insurance (EI) or have been on EI recently, there are government programs that may help you.
 They provide financial assistance while you take skills training to re-enter the labour market.
 Find out more on the Yukon Government Training and Work webpage.

 Yukon College is pleased to offer some of the most competitive tuition & fees rates in the country.

 (effective for programs/courses within the 2017/18 academic year)

 Pre-Apprenticeship Programs (Carpentry, Electrical, Welding)

 - With the exception of program-specific ancillary fees (e.g., activity and lab fees), application and tuition fees for credit courses are waived for those aged 65 and over.

-- For cost-recovery courses (generally under School of Continuing Education), tuition payment is required.
+- For cost-recovery courses (generally under Continuing Education and Training), tuition payment is required.

 - Tuition fees listed above are for standard Yukon College courses and programs.

 - Tuition fees do not include textbooks.
 Required texts are an additional cost.